bdhnhan/vng-demo/README.md

 # vng-demo

 Step 1: drew install nginx

-Step 2: create new file config loadbalancer (python.conf) Step 3: include file has created at step 2 to nginx.conf
+Step 2: create a new file config load-balancer (python.conf)

+Step 3: Include the file created in step 2 to nginx.conf